Senior Preparatory (Grades 4 to 7)

 In addition to these subjects, Life Skills such as entrepreneurial opportunities, problem solving, critical thinking, collaboration, IT, developing self-esteem and study skills round off the holistic curriculum.
 Remedial assistance is also available on campus.

 We acknowledge that we live in a technology- and media-immersed world with access to an abundance of information, rapid changes in technological tools, and the ability to collaborate and make individual contributions to society.
 To be effective, Pridwin has state-of-the-art computer and robotics centres. iPads are allocated to every grade.
-The Knowledge Network curriculum is followed from Grade 0 through to Grade 7, and the skills that are developed are integrated into the other subjects.
+We have a specialised internally-developed Technology curriculum that is followed from Grade 0 through to Grade 7, and the skills that are developed are integrated into the other subjects.

 The academic curriculum comes alive and is given relevance through the use of different technological resources, such as interactive whiteboards and Apple TV, in every classroom.
 The library is well stocked for leisure and research purposes.